 Career

-When it’s a struggle to even find a job, let alone get full time hours, many of us have had to work multiple odd jobs to make ends meet but yearn to have a stable career.
+When it’s a struggle to even find a job, let alone get full time hours, many of us have had to work multiple odd jobs to make ends meet, but yearn to have a stable career.

-We need representatives who have PERSONALLY experienced the impossible battles the majority of us are facing – finding & keeping a job (ideally one that gives you full time hours and benefits) while the cost of living soars.
+We need representatives who have PERSONALLY experienced the impossible battles the majority of us are facing – finding and keeping a job (ideally one that gives you full time hours and benefits), while the cost of living soars.
+All the while being told it’s our fault.

-Looking Forward
+Looking Ahead

 We NEED better representation.